PallaviDule/DSA-specific/src/pattern.md

-### *What You Should Focus On*
-1. *Understand Core Patterns* → Learn a few *high-impact patterns* really well.
-2. *Recognize When to Use Them* → Train yourself to *identify* problems where a pattern applies.
-3. *Practice Applying Patterns* → Solve problems using *patterns instead of brute force*.

 ###  *Essential Patterns You Must Know*
  *Sliding Window* → Optimize problems with contiguous subarrays/substrings
  *Two Pointers* → Efficiently solve problems in sorted arrays